 Dirty Cop: Considering how many illegal activities are going on in the town it would be more surprising if there weren't any.
 The main culprit seen so far though is Shelby.

 Disproportionate Retribution: Keith Sommers harassing Norman and Norma because the motel and house they bought was his.
 It's stated outright that it wasn't even their fault, the bank was the one that foreclosed on his family's house and motel.

 With a possible helping of Never My Fault - between the day-to-day earnings of the motel and the ostensibly lucrative slave trade just how did he lose it to the bank?
 He can't have been a very good businessman, and it seemed to take a lot of work to get the place presentable after the Bates moved in...

 Dysfunction Junction: Most everyone in the cast seems to have some kind of emotional problem or the like.
 The Bates family takes the cake, however, in White Pines.

 Fake American: Freddie Highmore as Norman.
-Don't worry, his accent has improved considerably since August Rush though it's still noticeably if you're listening for it.
+Don't worry, his accent has improved considerably since August Rush though it's still noticeable if you're listening for it.

 My Beloved Smother: You only get one guess at who is the biggest perpetrator of this trope.
 Norma will do anything to keep Norman by her side.
 She gets angry whenever she believes Norman has abandoned her and continually tells Norman that it's just the two of them against the world.